Engulfing Bars – The Truth No One is Telling You

 So, the differences between a professional trader’s entry and a retail entry should be very clear by now.
 Especially with all the other content we’ve posted before.

-If you want to continue to have sub-optimal retail entries, then you can use the engulfing bar as tool to trade the markets.
+If you want to continue to have sub-optimal retail entries, then you can use the forex engulfing candle as tool to trade the markets.

 If you on the other hand want an entry location that gives you a lot more trading opportunities along with a better overall performance, then you’ll want to adjust your trading method.